johanley/covid-19-canada/data/md/about.md

 *Error*: the testing data for SK was mis-reported on 2020-04-14.
 An incorrect value appears in the expected place.
 The value of 20,282 completed tests appears near the top of the screenshot, however, and that value is used here.

 *Error*: This is my mistake.
 The completed-test reporting for NB is confusing.
 They give positive and negative test numbers, as do most jurisdictions.
 But they state that those numbers are attached to *people*, not tests.
-This isn't logical, because the positive/negative state of a person can change over time.
 Because of this, I overlooked another screen, in which they report the number of tests-performed.
 This mistake was made from 2020-03-31 until 2020-04-16 (inclusive).
 I have had to backfill this data for NB, using this [non-governmental data source](https://github.com/ishaberry/Covid19Canada) and